Skip to main content

 Simret Gudat

-Simret Gudat (she/her/hers) is a sophomore at Muir College studying Cellular and Molecular Biology.
+Simret Gudat (she/her/hers) is a junior at Muir College studying Cellular and Molecular Biology.
 Simret has always been drawn to science, and as she learned about the various fields of science, she discovered her love and enthusiasm for biology, particularly cellular and molecular biology.
 With a fascination towards the complexity of cells, especially given their small nature, Simret hopes to apply this knowledge in the field to her work as a doctor.
 As someone who loves both science and community engagement she’s found that working in medicine is the perfect career path that bridges both passions.
 Along with her love of science, she is also passionate about community organizing, particularly when it comes to social justice issues.
 Simret intends to actively seek out and support equality and justice in both the healthcare and scientific professions as someone who wishes to work in those industries, especially in light of the lack of diversity and long history of institutional racism in both.

 • Christopher Huerta